visgl/react-map-gl/docs/developer-guide.md

     - fix capture* props for overlay components (#565)
     ```

-5. Commit the changelog:
+  Examples of changes that are published:

+    - A change anywhere in `src`
+    - A change in Babel config
+    - A change in `README.md`
+    - A change in `package.json`'s user-facing fields, e.g. `file`, `main`, `browser`, `dependencies`, `peerDependencies`

+  Examples of changes that are not published:

+    - A change in `docs`
+    - Improvement of an example
+    - Adding a new lint rule
+    - Adding a new npm script

+5. Include the changelog in the version commit, and publish:

     ```bash
     $ git add .
-    $ git commit -m "3.3.4 Changelog"
-    ```

-6. Bump version and publish:
+    # This will bump version to the next patch release, commit, tag and publish:

-    ```bash
-    $ npm version patch
     $ npm run publish-prod
     ```

-7. If the new patch release fixes a bug on the website, republish the website.
+6. If the new patch release fixes a bug on the website, republish the website.

 ### Beta Release